How to Build and Maintain a Culture of Continuous Improvement

 STEP 6.
 Recognize Employee Efforts

 Ann Wilson is a Senior Consultant at The Fahrenheit Group.
-She has more than 20 years’ experience in accounting/audit, project, and change management in a variety of industries.
-Ann particularly enjoys process/continuous improvement and helping our clients create efficiences, reduce costs, and achieve desired results.
+She has more than 20 years experience in accounting/audit, project, and change management in a variety of industries.
+Ann particularly enjoys process/continuous improvement and helping our clients create efficiencies, reduce costs, and achieve desired results.
 If you would like to learn more about continuous improvement and how it can benefit your company, we can help!
-Just reach out to Ann or one of our other knowledgable consultants to learn more.
+Just reach out to Ann or one of our other knowledgeable consultants to learn more.